tenjohokwen/4frika/readme_todo.md

 * core exception: 4frikaException (runtimeException, protected field "HELP_CODE" UUID that is generated when exception is created and final)
 * override the getMessage in every impl
 * "HELP_CODE" should be available in getMessage => logs should all contain the HELP_CODE UUID
-* See ErrorMessage (and CheckoutApiExceptionHandler) of spaceman for ideas on how to prepare client friendly message
+* See ErrorMessage (and CheckoutApiExceptionHandler) of spaceman for ideas on how to prepare client friendly message (consider localization)

 touched
 --------